 Call Number: QD 543 S6629 CHEM REF

 A useful source of evaluated solubility data for hard-to-locate systems, SDS was originally published as a book series by Pergamon Press.
 It has since continued within the JPCRD; use the journal's search feature to find them.
-18 selected volumes are searchable in the IUPAC-NIST Solubility Data Series database.
 The library's collection lacks some of the volumes.

 Do people really still look stuff up in handbooks?

 Honestly, not so much anymore.
 But don't dismiss the option.
-Much of the data published in hardcopy handbooks and compilations doesn't exist digitally anywhere.
+Much of the data published in older hardcopy handbooks and compilations doesn't exist digitally anywhere.
 But a thorough search for data needs to include them.
 How?
 We have a tool for you.

-Finding desired data in the print collection of a technical library can be really hard.
+Finding desired data in the print collection of a technical library can be difficult.
 Hardest of all is knowing what sources you might look in, and where they are.

 ThermoDex is a finding aid that lists about 300 such tools, with a description and listing of the types of data and compounds covered by each.
-And you can search by these parameters to pull up a list of possible sources to consult in the library.
-Give it a try!
+You can search by these parameters to pull up a list of possible sources to consult in the library.